California Gold Rush for kids in special education classrooms

 California Gold Rush book

-I wrote a blog post about how to write your own book that will break down that exact process for you as well as highlight all the advantages.
+I wrote a blog post on how to write your own book that breaks down the exact process for you and highlights all the advantages.
 But, in a nutshell, this is a fairly easy process.
 One of my favorite websites to use is Ducksters.com.
-It has great summary information on many science and social studies topics, and it is often where I start my research.
+It has a great summary of many science and social studies topics, and it is often where I start my research.

 Go to YouTube

 If you just don’t have the time to write a book, another great way to find information on the California Gold Rush for kids is YouTube.
 There are so many great informational videos there.
-Videos, especially if they have music, are a great way to connect with our students.
+Videos, especially those with music, are a great way to connect with our students.

 Finding and creating appropriate activities

-Now that you have tackled the informational piece of the California Gold Rush, it is now time to figure out what activities your students would most benefit from.
+Now that you have tackled the informational aspect of the California Gold Rush, it is time to determine which activities your students would benefit most from.

 Vocabulary

-I would definitely consider creating some activities around the new vocabulary your students will be learning when it comes to the Gold Rush.
-I like to try and find 12-16 vocabulary words to target.
+I would definitely consider creating activities around the new vocabulary that your students will be learning about the Gold Rush.
+I like to try to find 12-16 vocabulary words to target.
 This is a large enough number to do some engaging activities within a small group without being overwhelming.

 California Gold Rush vocabulary cards